rocket-pool/smartnode-install/README.md

 # smartnode-install
-The install script for a [Rocket Pool smart node](https://github.com/rocket-pool/smartnode).
+The install script & configuration assets for a [Rocket Pool smart node](https://github.com/rocket-pool/smartnode).
 This script must be run with admin access, use `sudo` or the equivalent command if required.

 # Usage